AirPuckey/TicketService/README.md

 higher level classes that use them.

-I should mention that I favor static methods, with all the necessary parameters passed in as arguments.
+I should mention that I favor static methods, with all the necessary parameters passed in as arguments (in functional programming, this is known as a pure function).
 This facilitates unit testing with dependency injection.
 My unit tests make use of previously tested methods, which usually makes the use of mocks unnecessary.
 The unit tests are much faster to write, helping keep a project on schedule.